agnesdeng/agnesdeng.github.io/content/talk.md

 sections:
   - block: collection
     content:
-      title: What I talk about
+      title: What I talk about when I talk about Statistics.
-      text: when I talk about Statistics.
+      text: So far I've only talked about my PhD work, but I do hope to have the chance to talk about something beyond that.
       filters:
         folders:
           - event